-Job Family Leadership Pay Range Grade 19 Reference SM01 Purpose To provide strategic leadership and direction in the management of the Council, working with Council Members, the Chief Executive and other members of the Corporate Management Team, to develop the culture and achieve the aims and desired outcomes of the Council.
+Job Family Leadership Pay Range Grade 19 Reference SM01 Purpose ent of the Council, working with Council Members, the Chief Executive and other culture and achieve the aims and desired outcomes of the Council.
 Service to Customers Accountability End Result Direct and control corporate management of a portfolio of services.
 Support and assure the leadership and management of these services.
 Activities within the portfolio of services are directed and controlled to ensure the required outcomes and standards are delivered either directly; through commissioned or funded services; or via community empowerment.
 Customer and client satisfaction are maximised.
 Member input, community consultation and customer feedback inform the design, delivery and performance management of services.
 Service quality, efficiency, continuity and commercial viability are maximised.
 Actively contribute to the formulation and implementation of Council strategies and objectives from the Councils political The Councils strategic plans are consistent with the democratically derived political and social intentions. directives, as a member of the Corporate Management team.
-Ensure that innovative approaches, which meet the long term Changing priorities and external requirements are anticipated and assessed. needs of the Isle of Wight and its residents, are identified, developed and delivered.
-Innovative approaches and responses are developed and delivered.
+Ensure that innovative approaches, which meet the long term Changing priorities and external requirements are anticipated and assessed. needs of the Isle of Wight and its residents, are identified, Innovative approaches and responses are developed and delivered. developed and delivered.
 Service strategies deliver the Councils vision and objectives.
 Policy options for future Council plans are developed.
 Undertake the formal responsibilities required for assigned regulated designations on behalf of the Council.
 All statutory functions as outlined in the relevant legislation are met.
 Constraints and opportunities posed by regulatory changes are identified and incorporated into strategic decision making.